MungaSoftwiz/org-authenticator-api/README.md

 }
 ```

-Testing
+## Testing

-Unit Testing
+- Unit Testing

-Token generation: Ensure token expires at the correct time and correct user details are found in token.
+- Token generation: Ensure token expires at the correct time and correct user details are found in token.

-Organisation: Ensure users can’t see data from organisations they don’t have access to.
+- Organisation: Ensure users can’t see data from organisations they don’t have access to.

-End-to-End Test Requirements for the Register Endpoint
+- End-to-End Test Requirements for the Register Endpoint

-Directory Structure: Create a tests folder with the test file named auth.spec.ext.
+- Directory Structure: Create a tests folder with the test file named `auth.spec.ext`.

-Test Scenarios:
+### Test Scenarios:

 - Register user successfully with default organisation.
 - Log the user in successfully.